Graph-Native Normalization: Evaluation

-As discussed above, we see that graph-native normalization extends the existing approach to \ac{lpg} normalization and eliminates redundancies in \acp{lpg} .
+As discussed above, we see that graph-native normalization extends the existing approach to \ac{lpg} normalization and eliminates redundancies in \acp{lpg}.
 However, it also leads to an increase in the number of graph objects, i.e., nodes and edges, as \Cref{fig:transformation-impact} shows.
 As an effect, the complexity of a graph's structure increases as well.
-While the total number of properties in a graph is reduced as an effect of redundancy reduction, it may happen that the average number of properties in nodes increases, due to reification and the movement of properties, as discussed for $S_\text{Uni-1}$.
-Overall, we conclude that optimizing for both, minimum redundancy and a minimal number of graph objects in a graph, at once is not possible.
+While the total number of properties in a graph is reduced as an effect of redundancy reduction, it can happen that the average number of properties in nodes increases, due to reification and the movement of properties, as discussed for $S_\text{Uni-1}$.
+Thus, we conclude that optimizing for redundancy reduction and a minimal number of graph objects in a graph simultaneously is not possible.

-This observation is similar to the relational model, where sometimes denormalized schemas are intentionally used to ease and speed up the querying of relations.
-However, as a trade-off, this has the side-effect redundancies and potential inconsistencies are allowed.
+However, with respect to query performance, normalization (and thus redundancy reduction) can lead to improvement.
+This is an interesting insight compared to the relational data model, where denormalized schemas are sometimes intentionally used to ease and speed up querying of relations.

-Hence, for both data models, a decision must be made between having (i)~a simpler (denormalized) structure that may allow redundancy and (ii)~a more complex (normalized) structure that prohibits redundancy and ensures consistency.
+Another difference between the relational model and \acp{lpg} concerns the definition of dependencies.
+LPGs provide a larger number of possible modeling choices compared to the relational model.
+Thus, LPG normalization depends more heavily on the initial structure of the data.
+This means that, compared to the relational model, more attention must be given to the design of the GO-FDs.